 should be available:

-and hopefully helpful to you will be:
+Also available for free, and hopefully helpful to you if you need to

 DeLancey, A Concise Introduction to Logic.